BitCurator Consortium Charter

 Members will designate one individual to be a primary organizational contact and voting representative, but may have additional individuals participate in meetings and communication channels.
 Any individual may participate regardless of where they sit or what their job duties are within the organization.
 Primary organizational contacts are responsible for coordinating the payment of membership dues and submission of signed Membership Agreements.

-Members are encouraged to participate in BitCurator Consortium activities through committee service, project involvement, and information sharing.
+Members are encouraged to participate in BitCurator Consortium activities through committee or group service, project involvement, and information sharing.

 2.4.
 Costs and fees

 The Executive Council is responsible for setting the fee structure of the Consortium.
 The current fee structure for General and Consortia members is available here.
 Changes to the fee structure will be proposed by the Executive Council and put to a vote by membership.
 The annual fee is autorenewed each year for the length of time defined on the individual Membership Agreement, or can be paid up front for the entire term.
+Each member institution or member consortium’s membership is documented in an individualized Membership Agreement.
 The minimum term for membership is one year.
-The fiscal year shall be July 1 to June 30.
+The fiscal year shall be July 1 to June 30, and all membership agreements align with this calendar.
+Prorated membership is available for members joining in the middle of the fiscal year.
+Memberships initiated midway through the fiscal year cannot be terminated before the end of the following fiscal year.
 Membership dues are the primary financial resource for the BitCurator Consortium’s activities.
-Checks should be made payable to Educopia Institute and the address for payment is:
+Checks should be made payable to Educopia Institute at the address listed in 3.1.

 2.5.
 Membership agreement